aishasartaj1/Cosmetic-Ingredient-Analyzer/README.md

    pip install -e .
    ```

-4. Create a `.env` file in the project root with your API keys:
+4. Create a `.env` file in the project root with your configuration:
    ```
    OPENAI_API_KEY=your-openai-api-key
    VECTORIZE_API_KEY=your-vectorize-api-key
+   VECTORIZE_ORG_ID=your-vectorize-organization-id
+   VECTORIZE_PIPELINE_ID=your-vectorize-pipeline-id
    ```

+5. Update the configuration:
+   - Sign up for OpenAI and get your API key
+   - Sign up for Vectorize at [portal.vectorize.com](https://portal.vectorize.com)
+   - Create a new pipeline for ingredient analysis
+   - Add your Vectorize organization ID and pipeline ID to the `.env` file

 ## Running the Application